Bus driver: Scheduling

-Safety
+Occupational safety

 Intercity bus driving is generally safe but carries its risks for drivers.
 Accidents occur, which can be harmful to the driver, passengers, and those in other vehicles involved alike.
 Dealing with unruly passengers can be another challenge, something which operators are not generally equipped to handle.
 Such passengers can be harmful to the driver and other passengers alike.

 There have also been incidents which have occurred involving intercity bus drivers being assaulted by passengers.
 One such event occurred on October 3, 2001, when Damir Igric slit a Greyhound driver's throat, resulting in seven deaths (including Igric himself) as the bus crashed.

+Ergonomics

+Bus drivers work long hours with minimal breaks, and their daily tasks are often repetitive and done independently.
+These are often physically labor intensive, requiring the ability to sit for the entirety of a shift of up to 8 hours or more.
+Working conditions like these can be physical hazards and calls for proper ergonomic conditions.
+Bus drivers are at increased risk for musculoskeletal disorders and this is often due to poor ergonomics such as limited moving space within the driver's cabin.
+Symptoms of pain and aching in areas such as the neck, lower back, shoulders, and knees are common.
+In one study, lower back pain was attributed to exposures to full-body vibrations during driving and difficulty maintaining optimal posture.

+Musculoskeletal disorders can also be aggravated by psychosocial aspects of the profession.
+Work fulfillment can be impacted by high work demands and minimal management support, in addition to reliance on mechanical machinery which may fail causing stress regarding route schedules.
+In another study, it's shown that musculoskeletal disorders decline greatly when these psychosocial hazards are addressed.
+The risks of lower back pain can also be exacerbated by sedentary aspects of the profession.
+This places strong emphasis on workplaces to limit excess working time and to encourage bus drivers to maintain physical activities outside of work hours in order to prevent the onset of musculoskeletal disorders.